val314159/raml-generator-cli/languages/python/README.md

 This is the python generator for RAML.
 It creates:

-clients:
+## Clients:

-  requests - probably the most common httplib/urllib2 - built-in libraries httplib2/urllib2 - enhanced versions of built-in libraries fetchurl - not to be confused with the google app engine fetch Google Fetch API - Google app engine specific Tornado HTTPClient - Hi-speed Async requests pulsar - newer async framework
+-  requests - probably the most common
+-  httplib/urllib2 - built-in libraries
+-  httplib2/urllib2 - enhanced versions of built-in libraries
+-  fetchurl - not to be confused with the google app engine fetch
+-  Google Fetch API - Google app engine specific
+-  Tornado HTTPClient - Hi-speed Async requests
+-  pulsar - newer async framework

-  - possible future -
+possible future implementations:

-  pulsar - newer async framework
+-  pulsar - newer async framework

-  - not supported -
+not supported

-  urllib2 - only GET/POST supported.  use httplib directly.
+-  urllib2 - only GET/POST supported.  use httplib directly.
-  grequests - gevent version of requests.
+-  grequests - gevent version of requests.
 Doesn't work at ALL with SSL (how useless is that?)

-servers:
+## Servers:

 Mock Object - generates a mock object that returns minimal information.